-Only perform this measurement if the inlet-pressure is correct.
+Only perform this measurement if the inletpressure is correct.

-• Open the pressure gauge nipple (see fig. 1.4 A) a few turns and connect a pressure gauge hose to the gas control valve.

-- The pressure must agree with the value indicated on the registration plate.
-In case of deviations, get in touch with the manufacturer. - Close the pressure gauge nipples and check these for gas leaks.
+- Open the pressure gauge nipple B (see fig. 1.4) a few turns and connect a pressure gauge hose to the gas control valve. - The pressure must correspond with the value indicated in the technical info of this manual (Chapter 13).
+In case of deviations, get in touch with the manufacturer. - Please note: Close the pressure gauge nipples and check these for gas leaks.